 - Add the butter to the dry mixture then work it in with your hands or a pastry cutter until the butter is in small pieces, about the size of peas.

-- Pour the milk mixture the flour mixture and mix using a fork or spatula until a shaggy dough starts to form.
+- Pour the milk mixture into the flour mixture and mix using a fork or spatula until a shaggy dough starts to form.

 For the Whipped Cream: